madboks/madboks/README.md

 # Madboks

-Repository that hosts all Madboks apps:
+A repository that hosts all Madboks apps:
 - The web that functions as a home page for the org [web](./apps/web/README.md)
-- The app for registering food [register](./apps/register/README.md)
+- The app for registering the food [register](./apps/register/README.md)
-- The app for the rest of utilities like event management, volunteers event sign up and box bookings [app](./apps/app/README.md)
+- The app for the rest of the utilities like event management, volunteer event sign-up, and box bookings [app](./apps/app/README.md)

-All these apps are served by the [api](./apps/api/README.md) which uses a `PostgreSQL` database
+All these apps are served by the [api](./apps/api/README.md), which uses a `PostgreSQL` database

 ## Development

 ### Prerequisites
-After cloning the repository, you can start coding right away if you have `Docker` and `Visual Studio Code` installed.
-Our advice is to use `docker`, but it's something personal [9 reasons why](https://dev.to/danielgaldev/9-reasons-why-you-should-use-docker-as-a-development-environment-474j)
+After cloning the repository, if you have `Docker` and `Visual Studio Code` installed, you can start coding right away.
+Our advice is to use `docker`, but it's something personal.
+Here are [9 reasons why](https://dev.to/danielgaldev/9-reasons-why-you-should-use-docker-as-a-development-environment-474j)

-To use any of the scripts in the repository is necessary to change the access mode using
+To use any of the scripts in the repository is necessary to change the access mode
 ```bash
 > chmod -R +x scripts/
 ```

-#### Running code from your local
+### Running code from your local

 #### Set up a `PostgreSQL` database.
-* With docker
+* with Docker

-Start the database service with docker compose.
+Start the database service with `docker-compose`.

 ```bash
 > docker compose up postgres
 ```
-* or without docker:
+* or without Docker

-Create a `PostgreSQL` database called `madboks` to be used by the api, in either your local or a remote host and make sure to remember host url, db user and db password.
+Create a `PostgreSQL` database called `madboks` to be used by the api, in either your local or a remote host and make sure to remember host URL, user and password.

 #### Install dependencies
 * Run scripts/install.sh